#98 TRENDING IN Student Life 🔥

 Does he or she have a history of well rounded journalism?
 Composing works well researched and truthful?
 Or, upon a simple Yahoo search of their name, does a myriad of pieces by multiple people come up bashing their name as a dishonest, agenda driven journalist who has a history of spreading lies for their own gain?

 Are these claims true, or baseless slander?
-If there is merit to those accusations, and the journalist has a reputation for unreliability, you will know to avoid their work in the future.
+If there is merit to those accusations, and the journalist has a reputation for unreliability, their work may not be trustworthy.

 Check Multiple Places